 Related Case Law

-- Greece vs “Pharma Distributor Ltd.”, November 2022, Tax Court, Case No ΔΕΔ 3712/2022Following an audit, the Greek tax authorities determined that the profit of “Pharma Distributor Ltd” for sales and service activities had not been determined in accordance with the arm’s length principle.
+- Greece vs “Pharma Distributor Ltd.”, November 2022, Administrative Tribunal, Case No ΔΕΔ 3712/2022Following an audit, the Greek tax authorities determined that the profit of “Pharma Distributor Ltd” for sales and service activities had not been determined in accordance with the arm’s length principle.
 The tax authorities issued an assessment of additional taxable income, rejecting the...

 - Norway vs “Distributor A AS”, March 2021, Tax Board, Case No 01-NS 131/2017A fully fledged Norwegian distributor in the H group was restructured and converted into a Limited risk distributor.
 The tax authorities issued an assessment where the income of the Norwegian distributor was adjusted to the median in a benchmark study prepared by the...